joenandez/codename_slashflow/README.md

-# /flow: Simple Context Engineering
+# /flow: simple, repeatable, agentic coding workflow

 Many Agentic Coding context management solutions like Cline's Memory Bank are impressively robust, but can be hard to understand if new to Agentic coding, include a large number of workflows to understand, and at times try to be overly magical.